RadhikaMalpani1702/GSSoC-Ext-Newsletters/CA Selection.md

 **Congratulations!** 🎉

 We are excited to inform you that you have been selected as a **Campus Ambassador** for the **GirlScript Summer of Code 2024 - Extended Edition!**.
 As a Campus Ambassador, you will play a key role in spreading the word about the program, organizing events, and motivating fellow students to engage with the open-source community.
-We are confident you will excel in this leadership role, and your efforts will contribute to making this program a great success!

 **You can find your Referral code and Referral link:** [Here](https://docs.google.com/spreadsheets/d/144ZENrmHnq7M1zWNANg_TkRQVaEEuJecG7eoZqfgm88/edit?usp=sharing)